SeshaPhaniVV/LogAnalyzer/README.md

 ### Output
 The output of every task can be located under output folder
 ```
-task1/task2/task3/task4 : One comma separated output file with the desired output.
+task1/task2/task3/task4: Final output for each task is stored in the individual folders
 task2Intermediate : This is the intermediate output of task2 before sorting.
 ```